 Bhadaure Tamagi (भदौरे तमागी) village is a small and very beautiful Gurung village located in Kaski, Pokhara on the way to the Panchase Lekh.
-It is 22 km from a beautiful city Pokhara, on the edge of the Panchase.
-The Panchase Forest is an important ecological zone between the Himalaya range and the lowlands.
+It is 22 km from the beautiful city Pokhara, on the edge of the Panchase.
+The Panchase Forest is an important ecological zone between the Himalayas range and the lowlands.
 Bhadaure Tamagi lies to the south of Dhikur Pokhari and is about 14 km away from Phewa Lake.

-Gurungs of this village are still known and referred to as: Bajekailimai Parah, Bahemai Parah, Danda Gharemai Parah, Heunbalmai Parah, Dhinsarthemai Parah, Jamdarmai Parah, Kohnmai Parah (Ghodane), Krathemai Parah (Siran Ghare), Krohnmain Parah (Mukhiya), Lemmai Parah (Lamchhane), Methemai Parah (Puchhar Ghare), Mhathemai Parah (Majha Ghare) and so on.
+Gurungs of this village are still known and referred to as Bajekailimai Parah, Bahemai Parah, Danda Gharemai Parah, Heunbalmai Parah, Dhinsarthemai Parah, Jamdarmai Parah, Kohnmai Parah (Ghodane), Krathemai Parah (Siran Ghare), Krohnmain Parah (Mukhiya), Lemmai Parah (Lamchhane), Methemai Parah (Puchhar Ghare), Mhathemai Parah (Majha Ghare) and so on.

 How to get there?

 To reach Tamagi a jeep may be the most convenient and easiest way via the Panchase Marga Road, which goes north of Phewa Lake near Pokhara.